-Figures suggest that around one in every twenty properties coming on the market is sold at auction.
-In general terms, two factors can make an auction sale more attractive to a seller.
+Figures suggest that around one in every twenty properties on the market sell at auction.
+Generally, two factors make an auction sale more attractive to a seller:

-First, an auction sale may better suit a property that an estate agent will find challenging to market due to its condition, location, or both.
+- An auction sale may better suit a property that an estate agent will likely find challenging to market.
+That might be due to its condition, location, or both.
 That’s why a significant proportion of auction sales are to property developers.

-Second, in general, a sale by auction is considerably faster than the more traditional route.
+- Generally, auction sales are considerably faster than the more traditional route.

-Pros and cons of buying a property at auction
+Pros and cons of buying a house at auction

-The dream scenario, albeit an unlikely one, is being the only person to spot the potential in a property and bagging yourself a bargain.
-But auctions are also increasingly attracting buyers who want to avoid the traditional conveyancing chain.
-As the sale is agreed as soon as the auctioneer’s hammer falls, there’s no chain to break – and no risk of being gazumped.
+Being the only person to spot the potential in a property and bagging yourself a bargain is the dream scenario.
+However, auctions also increasingly attract buyers wishing to avoid the traditional conveyancing chain.
+As the sale is agreed as soon as the auctioneer’s hammer falls, there’s no chain to break – so no risk of gazumping.

-Of course, if a bidding war ensues and you’re unsuccessful, you will lose any money you have spent carrying out surveys and other investigations on the property.
+Of course, if you lose out in a bidding war, you lose any money spent conducting surveys and other investigations on the property.
 And if you’re really unlucky, after investing time and money scrutinising a property, you may discover it’s been sold before it goes to auction.

 How much does it cost to buy a house at auction?

-In addition to the usual legal fees and Stamp Duty Land Tax, buying at auction means that in place of estate agent’s commission, you will have to pay a fee to the auctioneer called a ‘buyer’s premium’ or ‘administration fee’.
+In addition to the usual legal fees and Stamp Duty Land Tax, buying at auction means that in place of the estate agent’s commission, you pay a fee to the auctioneer called a ‘buyer’s premium’ or ‘administration fee’.
 The auctioneer receives this in addition to the fee they receive from the seller.
 The premium may be a flat fee or a percentage of the purchase price.
-It’s important to check the auctioneer’s terms before the auction, as you will need to factor this additional cost into your budget.
+It’s essential to check the auctioneer’s terms beforehand, as you must factor this additional cost into your budget.

 Preparing to buy at auction

-Keep an eye on auctioneers’ catalogues (which will be available online).
+Keep an eye on auctioneers’ catalogues (usually available online).
 Once you have found a property you’re interested in, contact the auctioneer to arrange a viewing.
 Unfortunately, many houses sold at auction are not in the best condition.
 If that’s the case, before spending money on a survey, it’s worth taking a surveyor or architect for an initial walk around the property.
 They should be able to identify any of the more obvious problems and give you a broad indication of the cost of remedial work.
 At that point, you may decide that the likely costs involved are too high.
-Also, neighbours can be a great source of information on otherwise hard to spot issues.
+Also, neighbours can be a great source of information on otherwise hard-to-spot issues.

-You must have a clear budget in mind to ensure you don’t pay over the odds.
+Always have a clear budget in mind to ensure you don’t pay over the odds.
 Never rely on the auctioneer’s guide price.
 It’s also not unusual for the guide price to increase before the auction.
 If it does, it usually means there’s been a lot of interest.
-Research similar properties on the market in the area and speak to local estate agents to gauge their opinion on valuation.
+Research similar properties on the market in the area and speak to local estate agents to gauge their opinions on valuation.

 If you’re still interested, arrange a survey.
 Depending upon the condition of the property and any issues uncovered by your surveyor, you may need to arrange more than one type of survey or investigation.
 Remember, this is likely to be your first significant outlay in the process, and you won’t recover the cost if you’re unsuccessful at auction.